ara-lang/reporting/README.md

 Ara reporting is an issue reporting library designed to be used within the Ara compiler.

-Internally, Ara reporting uses the [ariadne](https://crates.io/crates/ariadne) library to build a report of the issues found in the code.
+Internally, Ara reporting uses the [codespan-reporting](https://github.com/brendanzab/codespan) library to build a report of the issues found in the code.

-> **Note** If you are planning on adding more features to Ara reporting, please consider adding them to [ariadne](https://crates.io/crates/ariadne) instead.
+> **Note** If you are planning on adding more features to Ara reporting, please consider adding them to [codespan](https://github.com/brendanzab/codespan) instead if possible.

-> **Note** Unlike the [ariadne](https://crates.io/crates/ariadne) library, Ara reporting uses byte-based positions instead of character-based positions.
-> This is because the Ara parser uses byte-based spans.

 ## Usage